nathadriele/DMS-CDC-task-status-validator/README.md

 ### Objective

 The objective of this project is to automate the monitoring of AWS DMS CDC tasks, validate their status, and notify the responsible team if any tasks are not in a validated state.
 This ensures that any issues are promptly addressed, maintaining data integrity and synchronization.

+### Prerequisites

+- `AWS` account with necessary permissions for DMS and Secrets Manager.
+- `Mage.ai` installed and configured.
+- `boto3` and requests libraries installed in your Python environment.